chaiovercode/ai-leadership-notes/03-AI-Agents-Automation/README.md

 >
 > Nobody programmed step 8.
 The agent reasons: "The goal was to schedule a meeting.
 The meeting isn't scheduled yet.
 What can I try next?"

+### 1.1 Human-in-the-Loop (HITL)
+Autonomy is scary.
+You do not want an AI agent sending 10,000 refunds without supervision.
+- **The Design Pattern:** The Agent does the work (drafts the email, calculates the refund), but it **pauses** for human approval before the final "dangerous" action (sending the money).
+- **The "Copilot" Model:** The Agent proposes, the Human disposes.
+- **Leadership Takeaway:** Always demand a "HITL" switch for any agent capable of spending money or deleting data.

 ---

 ## 2. How Agents Work